CAN LYME GO AWAY ON ITS OWN

 1

-Visited 2148 Times, 6 Visits today
+Visited 2279 Times, 3 Visits today

 Does Lyme disease go away on its own?
-No. Without antibiotic treatment, the infection can persist and lead to more serious complications.
+No. Without antibiotic treatment, the infection can persist and lead to serious complications.

-Many patients ask whether Lyme disease can go away without antibiotics, especially when early symptoms seem mild or temporarily improve.
+Many patients ask whether Lyme disease can go away without antibiotics—especially when early symptoms seem mild or temporarily improve.

-Some infections resolve without treatment.
-Lyme disease is not one of them.
-In my clinical practice, I regularly see patients who delayed antibiotics because they were told their immune system would “take care of it.”
+In clinical practice, I regularly see patients who delayed antibiotics because they were told their immune system would “take care of it.”
 Months later, they return with joint swelling, nerve pain, or cognitive symptoms that could have been prevented with early treatment.

 Lyme disease, caused by Borrelia burgdorferi, does not reliably clear without antibiotic therapy.
-The bacterium is uniquely adapted to evade immune defenses and persist in the body.

 Why Lyme Disease Does Not Go Away on Its Own